leebaird/discover/README.md

 ```
-Custom bash scripts used to automate various pentesting tasks.
+Custom bash scripts used to automate various penetration testing tasks.
 For use with Kali Linux and the Penetration Testers Framework (PTF).
 ```